Last Updated on May 18, 2022 by DMEditor

 Insightly recommends Google Chrome or Mozilla Firefox for the best results.

-Pipedrive vs Insightly: Conclusion
+Pipedrive vs Insightly CRM Software: Conclusion

 Which one you choose will be down to your individual preferences, as they are so similar in a lot of ways.

 Where Pipedrive excels is its simplicity – it was designed to be clear and easy to use, with minimal fuss and clutter.
-This could work well for your sales team, as it saves wasting time teaching everyone how to use a complex platform.
+This could work well for your sales teams, as it saves wasting time teaching everyone how to use a complex platform.

-It has a lot to offer in terms of features, with automation to save time on repetitive tasks, a sales chatbot to capture leads automatically, and syncing of calendars within the sales team; you can expect to save a lot of time using Pipedrive.
+It has a lot to offer in terms of features, with automation to save time on repetitive tasks, a sales chatbot to capture leads automatically, and syncing of sales activity calendars within the sales team; you can expect to save a lot of time using Pipedrive.

 It also excels in reporting – reports are easy to build, look attractive, and the forecasting is incredibly useful.
 Having reports that make sense and are easy to understand for the entire team is very useful.